OGRECave/ogre/Docs/src/tutorials/setup.md

 ```

 By default, %Ogre would have been looking in the same directory where the @c plugins.cfg is located, which is sufficient on Windows.

+Additionally, you can use the @c OGRE_PLUGIN_DIR environment variable to override the value of @c PluginFolder.

 @note %Ogre is aware whether your app is a bundle.
 Therefore a relative path like `Contents/Frameworks/` will be correctly resolved inside the app bundle on OSX.